 Your residence status is one of the factors that decides what UK tax you pay and on which types of income and gains.
 Here we explain what residence means and how it applies to you.

 What is residence?

 Your ‘tax residence’ helps determine the scope of your tax liability in the UK.
-The UK taxes its residents on their worldwide income and gains (although relief from UK tax on certain foreign source income and gains may be available for non-UK domiciled individuals – see the section ‘how are foreign income and gains taxed?’).
-Non-residents are typically liable to tax on their UK source income only.
+The UK taxes its residents on their worldwide income and gains (although relief from UK tax on certain foreign-sourced income and gains may be available for non-UK domiciled individuals – see the section ‘How are foreign income and gains taxed?’).
+Non-residents are typically liable to tax on their UK-sourced income only.

-With effect from 6 April 2013, there is a Statutory Residence Test (‘SRT’) for the UK to help determine your tax residence status – this means that the rules for residence are set out in tax law.
+Since 6 April 2013, there has been a Statutory Residence Test (‘SRT’) in the UK to determine your tax residence status – this means that the rules for residence are set out in law.
 Prior to 6 April 2013, residence was a general term, with no legal definition.
 However, the position under both is broadly the same for many people.